 The long-term goal of the cooperation is to put Ajax Systems on IPO.

-Ajax Systems is actively growing and developing; currently, we employ more than 900 people.
-The company’s headquarters and the main R&D office are in Kyiv.
-We also have an R&D office in Kharkiv and representative offices in the UAE and the UK.
+Ajax Systems is actively growing and developing — currently, it employs more than 1600 people.
+HQ and the main R&D office are located in Kyiv, Ukraine.
+The company also has R&D offices in Kharkiv and Vinnytsia, as well as representative offices in the UAE, Iveria and the UK.